Margalla Hills National Park: Flora

-Conservation campaigns

-Himalayan Wildlife Foundation is running a project on a sustainable management strategy for the Margalla Hills National Park.

-Margalla Hills Society, established in 1989, is a registered non-governmental organization with its head office in Islamabad.
-It is managed by an elected executive council.
-Its main objective is to preserve the natural environment of Margalla Hills National Park and prevent shrinkage of the green areas; to promote public interest in conservation, development and management of forests, wildlife and other natural resources of Margalla Hills National Park and to disseminate information about the Margalla Hills National park including its history, geography, flora, fauna culture and its benefits to the citizens of Islamabad.

 Tourism, trekking and sports

 The National Park is the most accessible in Pakistan due to its close proximity to the national capital, Islamabad.
 It is a significant hub for bird lovers throughout the year.
 There are several hiking trails (Trail 1, Trail 2, Trail 3, Trail 4, Trail 5, Trail 6, Trail 7 (Shah Allah Dittah)), with the most frequented being Trail 3 and Trail 5.

 Rock climbing

 There are many spots for rock climbing in Margalla Hills.
 Few crags have been developed but there is still a lot of potential available to explore virgin lines.

 For beginner level climbers, the following crags are suggested: